Congo, M23 rebels peace signing delayed over wording of pact

 M23 gave up their 20-month insurgency last week after the Democratic Republic of Congo's army, backed by a U.N. force, routed them from their last hilltop hideouts along the eastern border with Rwanda and Uganda.

-But other rebels still roam the vast country and stability remains a distant prospect in a region with great underground deposits of gold, diamonds and other precious minerals.
+Other rebels still roam the vast country and stability remains a distant prospect in a region with rich underground deposits of gold, diamonds and other precious minerals.

 "The stumbling point is the parties cannot agree on whether they are signing a peace agreement or a declaration.
 They agree on the content, but not the title.
-The Congolese government says it came here to sign a declaration," Ugandan junior foreign affairs minister Okello Oryem told Reuters.
+The Congolese government says it came here to sign a declaration," Uganda's junior foreign affairs minister, Okello Oryem, told Reuters.

 Congo government spokesman Lambert Mende said Kinshasa was willing to sign a document but not one called a peace deal.
 "It's as if M23 still exists, it's as if it is legitimating them despite them being a negative force," he said.